sanskrit/raw_etexts_english/blogs/manasataramgini/2008-08-04_the-pans-of-the-balance.md

 +++
-title = "The pans of thexa0balance"
+title = "The pans of the balance"

 +++
 We had long ago said that he had attained eko-mAnuSha AnandaH, but he